GraceNgina-sudo/multi-agent-workflow-optimizer/logs/progress_log.md

 -Defined show_history() for both planner and optimizer agents.
 -Verified and tested the final output
 -Successfully pushed working version to GitHub.
+###milestone 4: Added coordinator Agent (Nova)
+**Date**[8th May 2025]
+-Introduced a third agent, Coordinator, named Nova -Nova manages the workflow between planner(Astra) and Optimizer(Kaizen) -Logged original and optimized tasks in a structured workflow log.